open-telemetry/opentelemetry-js-api/README.md

 - [OpenTelemetry JS SDK][opentelemetry-js]
 - Node.js 8+ (14+ is preferred) or an ECMAScript 5+ compatible browser

 **Note for library authors:** Only your end users will need an OpenTelemetry SDK.
 If you wish to support OpenTelemetry in your library, you only need to use the OpenTelemetry API.
-For more information, please read the [tracing documentation](docs/tracing.md).
+For more information, please read the [tracing documentation][docs-tracing].

 ### Install Dependencies